Perfect Divisibility and Coloring of Some Bull-Free Graphs: introduction

 \section{introduction}

 In this paper, all graphs are finite and simple.
+We follow \cite{BM08} for undefined notations and terminology.
 As usual, let $P_k$ and $C_k$ be a {\em path} and a {\em cycle} on $k$ vertices respectively.
 We say that a graph $G$ {\em contains} a graph $H$ if $H$ is isomorphic to an induced subgraph of $G$.
 A graph $G$ is $H$-{\em free} if it does not contain $H$.
 Analogously, for a family $\mathcal{H}$ of graphs, we say that $G$ is $\mathcal{H}$-free if $G$ induces no member of $\mathcal{H}$.

-A {\em k-coloring} of a graph $G=(V,E)$ is a mapping $f$: $V \rightarrow \{1,2,...,k\}$ such that $f(u)\neq f(v)$ whenever $uv\in E$.
-We say that $G$ is {\em k-colorable} if $G$ admits a $k$-coloring.
-The {\em chromatic number} of $G$, denoted by $\chi(G)$, is the smallest positive integer $k$ such that $G$ is $k$-colorable.
-A {\em clique} (resp. {\em stable set}) of $G$ is a set of pairwise adjacent (resp. nonadjacent) vertices in $G$.
-The {\em clique number} of $G$, denoted by $\omega(G)$, is the maximum size of a clique in $G$.
-For a given positive integer $k$, we use the notation $[k]$ to denote the set $\{1,\ldots, k\}$.

-The concept of binding functions was introduced by Gy\'{a}rf\'{a}s \cite{G75} in 1975.
-Let ${\cal F}$ be a family of graphs.
-If there exists a function $f$ such that $\chi(H)\leq f(\omega(H))$ for all induced subgraphs $H$ of a graph in ${\cal F}$, then we say that ${\cal F}$ is $\chi$-{\em bounded}, and call $f$ a {\em binding function} of ${\cal F}$.

-An induced cycle of length $k\ge 4$ is called a {\em hole}, and $k$ is the {\em length} of the hole.
-A hole is {\em odd} if $k$ is odd, and {\em even} otherwise.
-An {\em antihole} is the complement graph of a hole.
-A graph $G$ is said to be {\em perfect} if $\chi(H)=\omega(H)$ for every induced subgraph $H$ of $G$.
-The famous Strong Perfect Graph Theorem \cite{CRST06} was established by Chudnovsky {\em et al.} in 2006: